ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 Cell three requires input from you.
 This information will be used to get the raw detections CSV and to be able to create a new raw table in the database.

 1. `file_or_folder_path = r'C:/Users/path/to/detections_CSVs/'`
-    * paste a filepath to the relevant CSV file(s).
+    * Paste a filepath to the relevant CSV file(s).
 The filepath will be added between the provided quotation marks.
-    * this can be a path to a single CSV file, or a folder of multiple CSVs.
+    * This can be a path to a single CSV file, or a folder of multiple CSVs.
 1. `table_suffix = 'YYYY_mm'`
 	* Within the quotes, please add your custom table suffix.
 We recommend using `year_month` or similar, to indicate the most-recently downloaded instrument.
 1. `schema = 'collectioncode'`
 	* please edit to include the relevant project code, in lowercase, between the quotes.

 There are also some optional inputs:
-- `load_detections`: a true or false value using the table suffix you supplied
+- `load_detections`: a true or false value using the table suffix you supplied.
-- `stacked`: this is for Fathom exports only and is a way to know how to parse them
+- `stacked`: this is for Fathom exports only.
+It refers to a method of parsing them.

 Once you have added your information, you can run the cell.